ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## WT_MAX_DATA Frames

-A WebTransport frame called WT_MAX_DATA is introduced to inform the peer of the maximum amount of data that can be sent on the WebTransport connection as a whole.
+A WebTransport frame called WT_MAX_DATA is introduced to inform the peer of the maximum amount of data that can be sent on the WebTransport session as a whole.

 ~~~